Anticipated Financial Aid

 Financial aid-in-progress, or anticipated aid, will display within Mainestreet and on student invoices for each term.
 Although anticipated aid is considered to reduce the student’s overall account balance, the funds will not be transferred to cover charges unless all requirements are met as stipulated by the Financial Aid Office.
 Loans will only display as anticipated once you have accepted the loan offer on Mainestreet.

 Prior to the beginning of classes and upon completion of the financial aid award process, financial aid funds are disbursed (or transferred) to the student’s account.
 A check for the refund amount (awarded financial aid less tuition and fees) will be mailed to the student’s current address for the opening day of campus classes.
+UMA encourages students to enroll in direct deposit to receive their refunds.
+Instructions on enrolling or modifying may be found here.

 If financial aid is awarded after the opening day of campus classes, excess financial aid refund checks are generally issued weekly.